 The University of South Florida (USF) Alumni Association honored the 2014 USF Fast 56 – the fastest growing USF alumni owned or led businesses in the world – at a celebration held Friday, April 11, in the Marshall Student Center Ballroom at USF Tampa.

 The tax law changes in 2013 for small business owners aren’t as monumental as those for individual taxpayers

 Alert: There are still plenty of tax-saving opportunities for businesses at the end of the year.
 In fact, you might take advantage of several generous provisions included in the [...]Continue Reading

 For most taxpayers, year-end tax planning usually means accelerating deductions into the current year while postponing taxable income to the next year.
 And then you do the same thing the following year.

-Alert: This conventional strategy may still work for you, but it’s not so cut-a [...]Continue Reading
+Alert: This conventional strategy may still work for you, but it’s not so cut-and-dr [...]Continue Reading

 Feb 13, 2013 in Business Tax

 As the Fiscal Cliff debate ends and new laws are passed, the IRS warns taxpayers of the inevitable delays in the 2012 tax season.
 The IRS stated on its website in early January 2013 that it will not accept any individual returns until January 30, 2013 and have released a statement on [...]Continue Reading